The Tapping Evidence Base

 Tapping for Athletic Performance

-The complete published evidence on tapping for athletic performance — every study we could find, in plain English, with the results laid out in full.
+The complete published evidence on Tapping for athletic performance — every study we could find, in plain English, with the results laid out in full.

-3randomized trials
+4randomized trials

-1meta-analyses / reviews
+1 meta-analyses / reviews

-360people studied
+80people studied

 Solid evidenceMultiple randomized controlled trials point the same direction, with more studies published every year.